Arobase92/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-13-script that creates a directory called my_dir with permissions 751 in the working directory
+13-script that creates a directory called my_dir with permissions 751 in the working directory 14-script that changes the group owner to school for the file hello